ChrstphrHll/npc_gen/students/Tommos Morgan.md

 # Tommos Morgan
 ---
 ### Description
-- Elf Sorcerer from Beleriand
+- Elf Sorcerer from Aldercrown Empire
 - 5th year Exploration student in Alderden
-- short wavy brunette hair that's wild, Hazel eyes, and Dark Brown skin
+- shoulder length straight lighter blonde hair that's put up, Hazel eyes, and Dark Brown skin
 - Is Undemanding and Tough, and has Commonality as their ideal

 ### Organizations